fewlines-education/dev-bootcamp-exercises/02_programming/04_callbacks/05_destructure_and_spread_intermediate/README.md

-# Destructure and spread : advanced
+# Destructure and spread : intermediate

 ## Context and Objectives